Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Thermodynamic Properties of Yukawa and Lee-Wick Potentials and negative heat capacity in NC systems

 In this section, we establish the thermostatistical framework for short-range interaction potentials within a NC phase space.
-Our goal is to investigate how the introduction of the NC $\Theta$-parameter modifies the thermodynamic quantities of systems governed by Yukawa and Lee–Wick type interactions.
+Our goal is to investigate how the introduction of the NC parameter $\Theta$ modifies the thermodynamic properties of systems governed by Yukawa and Lee–Wick interactions.
 The Yukawa and Lee–Wick potentials were chosen because they describe physically relevant short-range interactions across different domains.
 The Yukawa potential models nuclear and screened Coulomb interactions; the Lee–Wick potential emerges in higher-derivative field theories, and effective interactions in condensed matter physics.
 These models are therefore representative of distinct physical mechanisms involving screening and exponential decay of interactions, where NC corrections could induce measurable deviations.

-For systems with short-range interactions, it is common to use the microcanonical description, which is equivalent to the canonical ensemble, since in this context the integrals involving the Boltzmann function take on simpler forms.
-In Boltzmann statistical mechanics, for such interactions, both energy and entropy are additive with respect to subsystems.
+For systems with short-range interactions, it is common to employ the microcanonical description.
+In the thermodynamic limit, and under conditions of extensivity and weak correlations, this description is typically equivalent to the canonical ensemble.
+However, in finite or confined systems, such as the one considered here, this equivalence is not guaranteed.

+In particular, the introduction of NC phase-space deformations may modify the density of states and affect the effective structure of correlations.
+As a result, the conditions under which ensemble equivalence holds should be carefully reassessed in the present framework, especially in light of known situations where ensemble inequivalence may arise \cite{paper5}.
+In this context, the use of the microcanonical formalism is motivated by its direct connection with the density of states, while remaining consistent with the expected behavior in regimes where standard assumptions apply.

+In Boltzmann statistical mechanics, for short-range interactions and under appropriate conditions, both energy and entropy are additive with respect to subsystems.